The iterates of FISTA converge even under inexact computations and stochastic gradients: Analysis of the convergence

 Thus,

 and hence

 Finally since $f$ is $L$-Lipschitz smooth we have $f(x_+)- f(x) - \pair{x_+-x}{\nabla f(x)}\leq (L/2)\norm{x_+-x}^2$ and the statement follows. \end{proof}

-Next, we prove a general bound concerning a recursive inequality that will arise in the convergence analysis of Algorithm~\ref{fista} and Algorithm~\ref{fistastoch}.
-This result will allow to control the errors along the iterations while keeping the underlying Lyapunov function converging, although now it is not decreasing. \begin{lemma} Let $(\alpha_k)_{k \in \N}, (\lambda_k)_{k \in \N}$ and $(\xi_k)_{k \in \N}$ be sequences in $\R_+$ such that
+Next, we prove a general bound concerning a recursive inequality that is encoutered in the convergence analysis of Algorithm~\ref{fista} and Algorithm~\ref{fistastoch}.
+This result will allow to control the errors along the iterations while keeping the underlying Lyapunov function converging, although it does not decrease anymore. \begin{lemma} Let $(\alpha_k)_{k \in \N}, (\lambda_k)_{k \in \N}$ and $(\xi_k)_{k \in \N}$ be sequences in $\R_+$ such that

-Then the following hold for every $k \in \N$ \begin{enumerate}[label={\rm(\roman*)}] \item $\displaystyle \max_{0\leq i\leq k+1} \sqrt{\alpha_{i}} \leq \sum_{i=0}^k \lambda_i + \sqrt{\alpha_0 + \sum_{i=0}^k \xi_i}$. \item $\displaystyle \alpha_{k+1} \leq \frac{10}{9} \bigg(\alpha_0 + \sum_{i=0}^k \xi_i\bigg) + \bigg(\sum_{i=0}^k \lambda_i\bigg)^{\!2}$. \end{enumerate} Moreover, if $(\lambda_k)_{k\in\N}$ and $(\mu_k)_{k\in\N}$ are summable, then $(\alpha_k)_{k \in \N}$ is convergent \end{lemma} \begin{proof} \ref{lm:recurrences_ii}: By summing the inequality $\alpha_{i+1}-\alpha_i \leq \lambda_i \sqrt{\alpha_{i+1}}+\xi_i$ from $i=0$ to $i=k$, we obtain
+Then the following hold for every $k \in \N$ \begin{enumerate}[label={\rm(\roman*)}] \item $\displaystyle \max_{0\leq i\leq k+1} \sqrt{\alpha_{i}} \leq \sum_{i=0}^k \lambda_i + \sqrt{\alpha_0 + \sum_{i=0}^k \xi_i}$. \item $\displaystyle \alpha_{k+1} \leq \frac{10}{9} \bigg(\alpha_0 + \sum_{i=0}^k \xi_i\bigg) + \bigg(\sum_{i=0}^k \lambda_i\bigg)^{\!2}$. \end{enumerate} Moreover, if $(\lambda_k)_{k\in\N}$ and $(\xi_k)_{k\in\N}$ are summable, then $(\alpha_k)_{k \in \N}$ is convergent \end{lemma} \begin{proof} \ref{lm:recurrences_ii}: By summing the inequality $\alpha_{i+1}-\alpha_i \leq \lambda_i \sqrt{\alpha_{i+1}}+\xi_i$ from $i=0$ to $i=k$, we obtain

 Thus, setting $\sigma_k = \alpha_0 + \sum_{i=0}^k \xi_i$, we have

 Hence, \ref{lm:recurrences_ii} follows directly from the Bihari--LaSalle Lemma (Fact~\ref{lem:Bih-LaS}) applied to the sequence $\mu_k = \alpha_{k+1}$.